-2. Promptly upon the filing of a Formal Complaint, the School will initiate a formal investigation conducted by a designated investigator.
-All investigations will be conducted in a thorough, impartial and in as confidential manner as reasonably possible.
+2. Within seven days of the filing of a Formal Complaint, the School will initiate a formal investigation conducted by a designated investigator.
+All investigations will be conducted in a thorough, impartial and in a confidential manner as reasonably possible.
 The investigator shall complete the following: